 My name is Chris Malloy, and I'm a writer.
-I have written stories about foraging in the Sonoran Desert and chasing a girl in a citadel town in Umbria, about photography and an old future city, about Mexican barbecue and an $8.50 American tragedy.
+I have written stories about foraging in the Sonoran Desert and chasing a girl up and down Italy, about photography and an old future city, Mexican barbecue and an $8.50 American tragedy.

-Influences from across borders and time shape my style.
-Greek and Roman classics.
+Influences from across borders and time shape my work.
+Classics.
 The American fiction titans of the 1930s, 1940s, and 1950s.
 The non-fiction trailblazers of the 1960s and 1970s.
 Leopardi and later the Italian hermetic poets.
 Jam bands.
-Seascapes.
+Video Games.
 Nature writers like Thoreau and Annie Dillard.
-Video games.
-Pasta.
-The girl from the Iron Age town.
-All these things shape how and why I write.

-I research my stories exhaustively.
-That means heading into the desert at sunrise to pick wolfberries, or learning about the thermodynamics of an offset smoker, or checking out 10 library books on Somalia.
+I research my stories as deeply as I can.
+That may mean heading into the desert at sunrise to pick wolfberries, or learning the thermodynamics of an offset smoker.

 My hope is to rise to the challenge the word faces in the digital age.
 My hope is to tell stories with vivid scenes, style, and fire.
 My hope is that you'll follow along as I try.